Gilbert Talbot, 7th Earl of Shrewsbury: Life

 Two sons, George and John, died in infancy.

-He was elected knight of the shire (MP) for Derbyshire in 1572.
-In 1576 Talbot and his wife stayed at Goodrich Castle in Herefordshire and sent his father a gift of local produce, a Monmouth cap, Ross boots, and perry.
-On 1 May 1578 Talbot was walking in the tiltyard, the tournament ground, at Greenwich Palace, and by chance saw Queen Elizabeth at the window of the gallery overlooking the yard, in her nightgown.
+Gilbert Talbot was elected knight of the shire (MP) for Derbyshire in 1572.
+As a New Year Day gift for 1574, Talbot gave his father a perfumed doublet.
+In January 1575, Talbot and his wife were staying at Goodrich Castle in Herefordshire.
+He wrote to his father about a new furnace, the price of iron, and workmen employed to fix the pump at the castle well.
+In 1576, he sent his father a gift of local produce, a Monmouth cap, Ross boots, and perry.

+On 1 May 1578, Talbot was walking in the tiltyard, the tournament ground, at Greenwich Palace, and by chance saw Queen Elizabeth at the window of the gallery overlooking the yard, in her nightgown.
 Later she slapped him on the forehead and told the Lord Chamberlain, Earl of Sussex about the morning's incident.
 Talbot saw this as a mark of favour and wrote to his father about it.

 In January 1589 he wrote to William Cecil from Handsworth Manor commiserating with him over the winter weather, and sent him a blanket and some Hallamshire foodstuffs.
 He was summoned to the House of Lords as Baron Talbot in 1589 and became 7th Earl of Shrewsbury on his father's death in 1590.

 In 1592, he was created a Knight of the Garter, but feuded with his former friend John Stanhope when John's brother got the post of Earl Marshal of England, which Gilbert had assumed would be his.
 Gilbert's stepbrother Charles Cavendish challenged Stanhope to a duel for his sake, which was not fought.
 (Stanhope was discovered to be wearing a sword-proof doublet).
 Elizabeth I was displeased and took Stanhope's side.
 After this Gilbert challenged his own brother Edward to a duel over a lease, but Edward refused to fight him.
 Gilbert accused his brother of planning to poison him, but lost his case against him.

 Shrewsbury employed a clockmaker, Michael Neuwers to make striking clocks in 1599.
 He hosted a magnificent dinner in London for a French ambassador Aymar Chaste in May 1600 and afterwards a large crowd was entertained by a French acrobat performing on a rope.